-As part of the 2012 contract with HWS, the City of Cape Town requires that troops be kept out of town for a minimum of 80% of the time.
-The new contract requirement is 90%.
-Current statistics show that the baboons are spending over 98% of time out of town.
+The City of Cape Town requires that troops be kept out of town for a minimum of 90% of the time.

-Excerpt from the HWS Monthly Report February 2015 Report
+Example: Excerpt from the Urban Baboon Programme Monthly Report February 2015

-The rangers and field managers report back on the movement of the troops and this information, together with information from the field managers and calls to the Baboon Hotline, is used to write up a monthly report.
+The rangers and field managers report back on the movement of the troops and this information.
+Together with information from the field managers and calls to the Baboon Hotline, the information forms part of the monthly Urban Baboon Programme monthly reports.
 These reports contain information about troop dynamics, management and baboon raids.